caren1994/harrypotter-esquenta-turma29/README.md

 # Requisitos #

-## 1. Faça o setup inicial do context:
+## 1. Faça o setup inicial do Context API: